Daniel Korski: Tory mayoral hopeful denies groping TV producer Daisy Goodwin

 Conservative London mayoral hopeful Daniel Korski says "I just didn't do what is being alleged", after novelist and TV producer Daisy Goodwin accused him of groping her 10 years ago.

-Ms Goodwin says Mr Korski sexually assaulted her by putting his hand on her breast during a meeting at 10 Downing Street.
+Ms Goodwin says Mr Korski sexually assaulted her in 2013 by putting his hand on her breast during a meeting at 10 Downing Street.

 Speaking to Talk TV, he said: "All I can say is that she is wrong".